conan-io/conan-center-index/docs/how_to_add_packages.md

 ## Join the Early Access Program

 The first step in adding packages to ConanCenter is requesting access to the Early Access Program.
-To enroll in EAP,  please send an email to info@conan.io with the subject [EAP access] or add a comment on this GitHub [issue](https://github.com/conan-io/conan-center-index/issues/4).
+To enroll in EAP, please add a comment on this GitHub [issue](https://github.com/conan-io/conan-center-index/issues/4).
 The EAP was designed to onboard authors to the new process.

-With EAP, contribution of packages are now done via pull requests to the recipe found in the Github repository in https://github.com/conan-io/conan-center-index.
+The contribution of packages is done via pull requests to the recipes found in this Github repository https://github.com/conan-io/conan-center-index.

 The specific steps to add new packages are:
 * Fork the [conan-center-index](https://github.com/conan-io/conan-center-index) git repository, and then clone it.
-* Create a new folder with the Conan package recipe (conanfile.py)
+* Create a new folder with the Conan package recipe (conanfile.py).
 * Push to GitHub, and submit a pull request.
 * Our automated build service will build 100+ different configurations, and provide messages that indicate if there were any issues found during the pull request on GitHub.